chuckmasterson/chuckmasterson.github.io/_posts/2019-04-14-heading-home.md

-sugarbush, which I’ll get to in a bit, but in between them I’ve led a wandering, wraithlike existence in which I’ve crashed on friends’ couches some nights, wearing through a series of welcomes, and other nights slept outside in a variety of locations next to the river and under bridges, depending on where I was the evening before and where I want to be the next day.
+sugarbush, which I’ll get to in a bit, but in between them I’ve led a wandering, wraithlike existence in which I’ve crashed on friends’ couches some nights, wearing through a series of welcomes, and other nights slept outside in a variety of locations next to the river and under bridges, depending on where I was the evening before and where I wanted to be the next day.
 I’ve built up a mental list of places that are open long hours, and I’ve been delicately rotating which one I loiter in during the waking hours of each day, so I don’t start getting dirty looks from the proprietors.